Matthew 19

 The Greek word used for ‘put her away’ is ‘apoluo’ which means to free fully, that is, literally relieve, release, dismiss, reflexively depart, or figuratively, let die, pardon, or specifically, divorce:- (let) depart, dismiss, divorce, forgive, let go, loose, put (send) away, release, set at liberty.

 I included the entire entry from Strong’s definition of the word but remember that anything after the :- isn’t a part of the definition but is merely a listing of ways the word was translated in the KJV.
-Also remember that Strong stated that the first word is the most reliable, in this case, ‘free fully’, while the most radical understanding is the last word, in this case ‘specifically divorce’.

-Notice again the Greek word used for ‘a bill of divorcement’ is ‘apostasion’ and it means something separative, especially divorce.
+Notice also in Mark 10:1-12, the Greek word used for ‘a bill of divorcement’ is ‘apostasion’ and it means something separative, especially divorce.

 The Greek word used for ‘put her away’ is ‘apoluo’ which means to free fully.
 Note again that even in the New Testament there are two separate words used to describe two separate actions.
 The K.J.V. makes this clearer.

+The Greek word, ‘apoluo’ ‘put away’ cannot mean the same as ‘apostasion’ ‘bill of divorcement’.
+It cannot mean ‘divorce’ and here are a few examples of why it can’t.
 Here is a list of passages which use the word ‘apoluo’.
 Please take the time to read through them, as it will drive the point I’m trying to make across.

 The Word ‘apoluo’ Used In Matthew